TAXIIProject/libtaxii/docs/index.rst

 Welcome to libtaxii's documentation!
 ====================================

-**libtaxii** is a Python library that provides (1) an object representation of TAXII Messages, (2) serialization/deserialization to and from XML and Python dictionaries, and (3) an HTTP/HTTPS TAXII Client.
+**libtaxii** is a Python library that provides:

+1. An object representation of TAXII Messages
+2. Serialization/deserialization to and from XML and Python dictionaries
+3. An HTTP/HTTPS TAXII Client

 .. toctree::
    :maxdepth: 2